On the k-Independence Required by Linear Probing and Minwise Independence: Linear probing with -independence

-For a proof, we study a run of length at least $2^h$.
+For a proof, we study a run of length at least $2^{h+2}$.
 The run is preceded by an empty position, so all keys in the run are hashed to the run (but may appear later in the run than the position they hashed to).
-There are at least 4 consecutive height $h-2$ nodes with their last position in the interval.
+We now consider the first 4 height $h$ nodes with their last position in the interval.
+The last 3 of these have all their positions in the run.
 Assume for a contradiction that none of these are near-full.
-The first node (whose first positions may not be in the run) contributes less than $\frac{2}{3}\, 2^{h-2}$ keys to the run (in the most extreme case, this many keys hash to the last position of that node).
-The subsequent nodes have all $2^{h-2}$ positions in the run, but with less than $\frac 23\,2^{h-2}$ keys hashing to these positions.
-Even with the maximal excess from the first node, we cannot fill the intervals of two subsequent nodes, so the run must stop before the end of the third node, contradicting that its last position was in the run.
+The first node (whose first positions may not be in the run) contributes less than $\frac 34\, 2^h$ keys to the run (in the most extreme case, this many keys hash to the last position of that node).
+The subsequent nodes have all $2^h$ positions in the run, but with less than $\frac 34\,2^h$ keys hashing to these positions.
+Even with the maximal excess from the first node, we cannot fill the intervals of three subsequent nodes, so the run must stop before the end of the third node, contradicting that its last position was in the run.